cameron-io/erlang-collection/README.md

-# Welcome to Erlang-Uni
+# Welcome to Erlang

-- Here to bring the func back :wave:
+- A refreshing dive into functional programming :wave: